jasonpaulos/msgpackdiff/README.md

 [MessagePack](https://msgpack.org/) encoded objects for equality.
 It uses the [algorand/msgp](https://github.com/algorand/msgp) library to parse MessagePack objects.

+## Build

+To build the tool, clone the repo and run `make build`.
+This will place a copy of the `msgpackdiff` binary in the `./bin` folder.
+You can place this binary somewhere on your system path to invoke it from anywhere.

 ## Usage

 The tool can be invoked from the command line like so: